MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ## Strict option

 Developers who do not want to allow a null result for a null evaluated result can implement the strict option.
+To set parser instructions, like the strict option, use the `> !#` notation.
+Below is an example of a simple strict option:

 ```
 > !# @strict = true